Zialus/SD-Video-Streaming/README.md

 ## Portal

-The Portal should always be running, before trying launch any server or client.
+The Portal needs to be running before trying launch any server or client.

 It should be run without any arguments.